 The Company's key management personnel, and persons connected with them, are also considered to be related parties for disclosure purposes.
-Key management personnel are defined as those individuals having authority and responsibility for planning, directing and controlling the activities of the Company and include the executive senior leadership team (ESLT).
-The ESLT is comprised of the Chief Executive Officer, Chief Financial Officer, Chief Operating Officer, Executive Vice-President and General Counsel & Corporate Secretary of the Company.
+Key management personnel are defined as those individuals having authority and responsibility for planning, directing and controlling the activities of Stelco and comprise the Executive Senior Leadership Team (ESLT).
+Prior to the emergence from CCAA, the ESLT comprised of the President and General Manager, Chief Restructuring Officer and certain other members of the senior management team of the Company.
+Effective July 1, 2017, the ESLT is comprised of the Chief Executive Officer, Chief Financial Officer, Chief Operating Officer, Executive Vice-President, and General Counsel & Corporate Secretary of the Company.

-During the year ended December 31, 2018, the Company recorded \$4 million (six months ended December 31, 2017 - \$2 million) as an expense related to key management personnel salaries and benefits, post-employment pension, and medical and termination benefits.
+During the year ended December 31, 2018, Stelco recorded \$4 million (December 31, 2017 - \$4 million) as an expense related to key management personnel salaries and benefits, post-employment pension and medical and termination benefits.